Ajn0r/matilda-illustration/README.md

 ## Who is the website for?

 It’s a website for the art interested person, where the user can get to know Matilda and what she does, get inspired and view her work.
 It is also a good way for the user to be able to get in touch with the artist.
-The artist is based in Sweden but can send illustrations electronicky if the user would like to purchase one.
+The artist is based in Sweden but can send illustrations electronicallyß if the user would like to purchase one.

 ## The owner